 I feel incredibly grateful to have found a role that allows me to contribute to others while infusing my own life with great meaning and purpose.
 For me, it is the ultimate privilege to accompany another person on their journey toward becoming the fullest, most authentic expression of themselves.

-At the time I had a successful career as a television producer, working on primetime shows for the likes of the BBC, NBC and Fox.
+At the time I had a successful career as a television producer, working on primetime shows for the likes of the BBC and NBC.
 While producing provided me with a creative outlet and the chance to travel the world, I had long sensed that there was something else to which I was meant to be dedicating my life.
 Having gained so much from my own psychotherapy, I realized that I wanted to support others on their path of growth, empowerment, and engagement with life in whole-hearted ways.

 This wealth of practical, hands-on training and experience allows me to employ an integrated approach to psychotherapy, working not only with thoughts, behavior, and emotions, but also with their biological and early attachment underpinnings.

 In my downtime I love to surf, hike, and be with friends and family.